 - Priority 4 F.I.R. ~ Saves you 1.2 shots

 - Priority 5 Sand saves ~ Saves you 0.8 shots

 Use this rough guide to work out what areas and levels you need to work on to achieve your own golfing dream.

 If you want to go from a 24 handicap to an 18 handicap you just need to decide what combination of levels are easiest for you to move up.
 It could be trying to move priorities 1-4 all up one level (which would save you ~ 6.6 shots).
-Instead, you could just take your putting from level 1 to level 4.
+Instead, you could just take your putting from level one to level four.

-Developing any part of your game from levels 1 to 2 is quite simple.
+Developing any part of your game from levels one to two is quite simple.
 However, as your golf game improves you have to invest more and more time to move up the next level.
-In motor learning this is called the law of diminishing returns.
+In motor learning this is referred to as the law of diminishing returns.

-This means your should really focus time on any criteria you don’t hit early on in the table above.
-If you truly care about getting better at golf this is your lowest hanging fruit to get better at golf.
+This means you should really focus time on any criteria you don’t hit early on in the table above.
+If you truly care about getting better at golf, this is your lowest hanging fruit when it comes to improvement.

 In reality this is an impossible question to answer.
 Your technique is an integral part of your golfing skill.

 The reason I ask this question is to make you think: